Railslide/railslide-blog/content/hello-vagrant.md

 Summary: If you don't use Vagrant yet, you should.
 Here's why.
 Status: draft

 For a long time my first step for starting a PHP based project has been to install Xampp on my machine.
 Xampp provides a considerably easy-to-install full lamp stack - no question about that.
-However, when I started working on a bit more complicated which implied to work together with other developers issues started rising.
+However, when I started working on more complicated projects which implied to work together with other developers issues started rising.
 The main problem was the differences between my local environment and the production one.
 Add the a further layer of differences for potentially each person involved in the project and it doesn't take much to figure out that moving the result of your work somewhere else than your machine was a guaranteed headache.

 Now imagine a full LAMP stack that gets activated with a command as simple as `vagrant up` and takes automatically care of all the dependencies and needed libraries.
 Add on top of it that it's easily portable and tailored to your needs and you should already have enough reasons for giving Vagrant a try.